Hear now the words of the witches,

 So drink the good wine to the Old Gods,

-And dance and make love in their praise,
+And dance and make love in

 Til Elphame's fair land shall receive us,